Guided Florida Fossil Trips

 WE OFFER TWO TYPES OF TRIPS: WALK-IN OR KAYAK

 WALK-IN TRIPS: Location - Peace River, between Arcadia and Wauchula, FL.
 Fairly easy for people of moderate health or better.
-We may walk up to 500 or so feet from our vehicles and climb down a steep bank.
+We may walk up to 1000 or so feet from our vehicles and climb down a steep bank.
 Sometimes there are public restrooms nearby, sometimes not.
 We collect with a shovel and screen.
 Adults - $75, Children 6 to 12 - $50.
-Children 5 or younger are free.
+Not recommended for 5 or younger.
+Parents must be with kids at all times.
 Searching for sharks teeth, plus mammal and reptile bones and teeth.

 KAYAK TRIPS: Location - Peace River, between Arcadia and Wauchula, FL.
 Fairly easy for people of moderate health or better.
 We may paddle up to a mile or two from our vehicles.
 We collect with a shovel and screen.
 Adults - $100, Children 6 to 12 - $65.
 Not recommended for 5 and under.
+Children must be with parents at all times and wear a life jacket.
 Searching for sharks teeth, plus mammal and reptile bones and teeth.
+NOTE: This trip is not available as often as the walk-in trip.
+We don't paddle when the fossil sites are too deep to stand in, or the water is too shallow to paddle, or certain holidays when we get too many requests for the Walk-in trip to also do a kayak trip.

 NO HYPE ZONE: If you are primarily looking for that trophy fossil, whether it's a large mammoth or megalodon tooth, or a giant sloth claw core, we do occasionally find such paleo goodies.
 But most of the time, we find small sharks teeth, pieces of mammoth teeth, partial horse, bison and llama teeth and turtle shell pieces.
 Like anything worthwhile in life, successful fossil hunting depends on a little luck and skill, but mostly a lot of perisistence.

-So take our trip the first time.
-Then go back on your own (but not to our exact site please) again and again until you start building up your collection.
+Trophy fossils don't usually leap into your screen on your first outing.
+They're just not that common.
+But going back again and again increases your chances.
 Think of us primarily as an educational trip to get you started and find some cool stuff while you're at it.
-However, we are unable to search out a brand new location every time we go out, in part because when we do, some of our customers tend to go back on their own and clean those sites out.
+We do not search out a brand new location every time we go out.
 There are only so many "new" spots out there.
-So the best we can do is try to find fairly decent sites and continue to collect there as methodically as possible.
+Instead, we try to find fairly decent sites and continue to collect there as methodically as possible for as long as a site is productive.
 Of course that means you won't be the first person to work the site.
 But if you're adventurous and patient, you should do just fine.

 The Peace River is state-owned and you must have a fossil permit, although our permit covers you on our trip.
 Creek sites are privately owned and you should not trespass there without permission.
 Participants can keep what they find, unless they come up with something new or unusual to science.
 Then we ask that you donate it to the Florida Museum of Natural History in Gainesville.